10 Steps to Build a Powerful Customer Database

+Database marketing sounds like a buzzword, but in fact, it can be crucial to successful marketing and business development.
 When planning omnichannel campaigns and building sophisticated automation paths, do you think about the quality of your customer database?
-With complete, up-to-date information about your customers, you are able to communicate and build relationships with them.
-Read on to find out how to build a customer database that delivers desired results.
+With complete, up-to-date information about your customers, you can communicate and build relationships with them.
+Read on to find out how to build a customer database that delivers the desired results.

 The poor quality of email databases translates into huge losses caused by ineffective marketing campaigns.
 According to the IT Business Edge report, large businesses in the US spend an average of nearly $200,000 on direct mailing, which does not return the desired results.
 TDQI noted that the annual loss of US-based companies resulting from defective data is estimated at $611 billion.
 However, despite these statistics, enterprise spending is still primarily focused on protecting against external attacks rather than building quality customer databases.

 So, do we need a database in our marketing strategy?

 The most popular search for database phrases is the question - what is a database?
 So I quickly reply, that marketing database is a form of direct marketing and involves the collection of customer data such as names, addresses, emails, phone numbers, transaction histories, customer service submissions, and so on.
 This information was analyzed and used to create a personalized experience for each customer or attract potential customers.

 Therefore, the answer we need is obvious.
 This is the same question as - do we need customer relationship to sell.
 Relationships and data are still the foundation of effective marketing.

 There is no perfect solution for collecting good quality data but there are many possibilities to minimize this problem.
 Here are the ten steps to prepare optimal conditions for building a credible customer database.

 Step one – you need a clear form!